 You can find a complete list of qualified programs and schools on the U.S. Department of Veterans Affairs website.

 For Further Assistance:- Visit the GI Bill® website to access education benefit information.- All questions regarding eligibility and payment of GI Bill benefits must be directed to USDVA at 1-888-GIBILL1.- Complaints regarding a specific school or program should be directed to USDVA.

 MHEC is working with several institutions in Maryland to identify options for ITT students to continue their education.
 MHEC will post regular updates to this web page for students on teach-out and transfer options.
 Please sign up for email alerts (email: firstname.lastname@example.org with the subject line "SUBSCRIBE") to receive the most up-to-date information.

-2. How can I get my transcripts?
+2. How can I get my transcripts and other student records?

 3. How can I get information about loan forgiveness?

 Visit the USDOE website on closed school loan discharges for more information.
 Additionally, students should contact their loan servicer to apply for loan discharge.